Skip to main content

 Learn which organizations and individuals are not allowed to donate to federal candidates.

-• Where the money they spend goes, and the amounts
+• How the candidates spend the money they receive and the amounts

-The Federal Election Commission’s role in campaign finance law
+How the Federal Election Commission regulates campaign finance law

-The Federal Election Commission (FEC) oversees enforcement of the Federal Election Campaign Act.
-The FEC:
+The Federal Election Commission (FEC) oversees the enforcement of laws specified under FECA by:

-• Sets campaign contribution limits for individuals and groups
+• Setting campaign contribution limits for individuals and groups

-• Oversees public funding used in presidential elections
+• Overseeing public funding used in presidential elections

 SHARE THIS PAGE: